Hyunk3l/hyunk3l.github.io/_posts/2017-12-28-how-to-dockerize-your-php-monolith-part-one.markdown

    SERVICE_URL=http://service-pre-env-url
    ```

-   so your code will be simplified to something like:
+4. Start replacing hardcoded stuff or strange if else if blocks with something like:

    ```php
    $url = $config->getServiceUrl();
    ```
+## Get

 ### Useful links